-From the Office of the President
+From the Office of the President 3

 About the American University in Dubai (AUD) 4

-Graduate Admissions
+Graduate Admissions 16

+Office of Institutional Advancement and Development

-Office of the Registrar 20
+Office of the Registrar 27

-External Relations Office 24
+Communications Office 31

-Office of Student Retention and Success 26
+Office of Student Retention and Success 33

-Student Services Office
+Student Services Office 35

-Health Center
+Health Center 32

-Library Services 35
+Library Services 43

-General Policies
+General Policies 45

-Office of Academic Affairs 45
+Office of Academic Affairs 53

-Academic Policies and Procedures 48
+Academic Policies and Procedures 56

-Academic Units, Programs and Degree Requirements 57
+Academic Units, Programs and Degree Requirements 65

-School of Business Administration 59
+School of Business Administration 67

 Master of Business Administration (M.B.A.)
+68

+Mohammed Bin Rashid School for Communication Master of Arts in Leadership and Innovation in Contemporary Media (M.A.)

-School of Education 68
+School of Education 83

 Master of Education (M.Ed.)
+84

-The Professional Teaching Certificate
+The Professional Teaching Certificate 87

-School of Engineering 77
+School of Engineering 92

 Master of Science In Construction Management (M.S.C.M.)
+93

-Faculty Listing 85
+Faculty Listing 100

-Financial Information 2016-2017
+Financial Information 2017-2018 103

-Academic Calendar 94
+Academic Calendar 109

-Index 95
+Index 110

-The American University in Dubai Dubai, United Arab Emirates VOL. VI, Copyright September 2016 Effective Fall 2016
+The American University in Dubai Dubai, United Arab Emirates VOL. VII, Copyright September 2017 Effective Fall 2017

-The statements and policies set forth in this Catalog (effective September 2016) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
+The statements and policies set forth in this Catalog (effective September 2017) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
 While every effort is made to provide accurate and current information, AUD reserves the right to change, without notice to the individual student, any provision in this Catalog.
 Every effort will be made to keep students advised of any such changes.